 - “The lady seemed nice”.

-The adjective is “nice” and the subject is “lady”, so which kind of verb should be used to join an adjective like “nice” with the subject of a sentence such as “the lady”?
+Here, the adjective is “nice” and the subject is “lady”, so which kind of verb should be used to join an adjective like “nice” with the subject of a sentence such as “the lady”?
 We use copular verbs.
 In addition, the most common type of copular verbs are:

 - To be, seem, feel, appear, look, become, taste, get, sound, turn, grow, find…

 Above all, we use Copular Verbs to join or connect the subject of a sentence with a subject complement.
-Subject complements can take the form of a noun phrase, an adjective (most common), prepositional phrase or adverb.
+Subject complements can take the form of a noun phrase, an adjective (most common), a prepositional phrase or an adverb.